Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Time Varying Systems Theory

-Future 6G communications should rethink the whole radio design by considering a flexible waveform that adapts to the channel selectivity while utilizing the available resources and minimizing the energy consumption.
+Future 6G communications should rethink the whole radio design by considering a flexible waveform that adapts to the channel selectivity while utilizing the available resources and minimizing energy consumption.
 A similar concept has been referred to in \cite{fettweis20216g} as Gearbox PHY, which provides different gears i.e. radio architectures options.
-Each gear refers to different spectrum bands and transmission scheme with adaptability in the modulation and coding schemes.
-The flexibility of switching between gears should be decided based on the channel conditions and the available communication resources such that the most energy efficient hardware implementation is selected.
-For instance, if the whole bandwidth is available for only one user, it should employ techniques with low spectral efficiency that can be implemented with 1-bit ADC resolution which consumes less energy in the terminal.
+Each gear refers to different spectrum bands and transmission schemes with adaptability in the modulation and coding schemes.
+The flexibility of switching between gears should be decided based on the channel conditions and the available communication resources such that the most energy-efficient hardware implementation is selected.
+For instance, if a considerably large contiguous bandwidth is available for only one user, it should employ techniques with low spectral efficiency that can be implemented with 1-bit ADC resolution \cite{neuhaus2021enabling} which consumes less energy in the terminal.
 Investigating this concept and implementing it in practice is an ongoing active research problem.